voxeet/comms-sdk-dotnet/Readme.md

 With the .NET SDK and Virtual World plugin for Unity, you can easily integrate Dolby quality spatial communications capabilities into your virtual world applications.

 ## Get Started
+### Unity Plugin
 The Unity plugin is built on top of the .NET SDK with visual scripting support.
+You can find the latest releases package [here](https://github.com/DolbyIO/comms-sdk-dotnet/releases).
 Refer to this [article](https://api-references.dolby.io/comms-sdk-dotnet/documentation/unity/unity.html) for installing and using the Unity plugin.

+### .NET
 The following guide presents an example of using the SDK to create a basic .NET audio-only conference application.
+In this repo we will proved a starter project example for using the .NET SDK.
-The starter project that you can create by following this procedure provides the foundation upon which you can add additional features as you build out your application.
+You can create by following this procedure provides the foundation upon which you can add additional features as you build out your application.

 You can find the complete code for the application in the [Summary](#summary) section.
 The created application is available in the [SimpleApp](https://github.com/DolbyIO/comms-sdk-dotnet/tree/master/samples/SimpleApp) folder.